causerp/cangjie_runtime/std/doc/libs/std_en/ast/ast_package_api/ast_package_classes.md

 Function: Represents an interface definition node.

-Interface definitions use the `interface` keyword.
+An interface definition uses the `interface` keyword.
 The interface definition consists of: an optional modifier, the `interface` keyword, the interface name, optional type parameters, optional parent interface specification, optional generic constraints, and the interface body definition.

 Parent Type: